 In the late 18th century the industrial revolution began to transform Scotland.
 The linen industry and the cotton industry boomed.
 The iron industry also grew rapidly.
 Meanwhile, transport improved.
 Turnpike roads were built.
 (Those roads were privately owned and maintained and you had to pay to use them).
 In the late 18th century canals were built in Scotland.

-Many Scottish towns grew very rapidly especially Glasgow and Paisley.
-Meanwhile, art, learning, and architecture flourished in Scotland, and Edinburgh was called the Athens of the north. n 19th Century Scotland
+Many Scottish towns grew very rapidly, especially Glasgow and Paisley.
+Meanwhile, art, learning, and architecture flourished in Scotland, and Edinburgh was called the Athens of the north.

 In the 19th century, the history of Scotland merged into the history of Britain.

 In the early 19th century the Highland clearances continued.
 Many Highlanders were forced to emigrate.
-Meanwhile further south Scotland’s industries boomed.
-Coal and iron industries flourished.
+Meanwhile, further south Scotland’s industries boomed.
+The coal and iron industries flourished.
 So did shipbuilding.

 Scottish cities continued to grow rapidly.
 However, housing conditions in the new industrial towns were often appalling.
 Disease and overcrowding were common.
 Still in the late 19th century conditions improved and living standards rose.
 Furthermore, at the end of the 19th century, Scottish workers began to form powerful trade unions.